e-gov/fox/README.md

 ```
 export GOPATH=$PWD
-go get fox      # get dependencies
+go build -i -o fox fox/main  # the fox service will be built into ./fox
-go install fox  # application will be built into bin/fox
+go build -i -o login login/main # the login service will be built into ./login
 ```

 ## Running a REST server